Melkamu Frauendorf

-Melkamu Benjamin Daniel Frauendorf (born 12 January 2004) is a professional footballer who plays as a midfielder for English club Liverpool.
-Born in Ethiopia, he is a youth international for Germany.
+Melkamu Benjamin Daniel Frauendorf (born 12 January 2004) is a footballer who plays as a midfielder for Regionalliga Südwest side Stuttgarter Kickers.
+Born in Ethiopia, he represents Germany at youth level.

 Club career

 Frauendorf joined Liverpool in 2020, after previously playing for 1899 Hoffenheim, where he scored 7 goals in 40 games for the U17 team.

 He made his competitive first-team debut in an FA Cup third round match against Shrewsbury Town on 9 January 2022.

 On 9 November 2022, he started his first game for Liverpool in the win against Derby County in the third round of the EFL Cup at Anfield.

+On 5 June 2024, Liverpool announced that Frauendorf, along with 7 other academy players, would be released at the end of the 2023–24 season.
+He subsequently joined 3.
+Liga side Hannover 96 II.
+In July 2025, he moved to Stuttgarter Kickers.

 International career

 Frauendorf is eligible to play for Ethiopia and Germany, and has been capped at various youth international levels for the latter.

+Personal life

+Frauendorf's brother, Melesse, is also a footballer, who came through the academy at Hoffenheim with Melkamu and who now plays for TuS Mechtersheim.